uzh-dqbm-cmi/lab-website/content/post/datatc-intro/index.md

 projects: []
 ---

-# ✈️ data traffic control

-Data files are the building materials we work with *every day, all day*.
-Working with them should be *effortless*.

-In my work as a data scientist, I kept encountering the same frustrations that slowed me down every day.
-Some were small, like having to look up a data file format read method multiple times a week.
-Larger frustrations cost me multiple days worth of work, like not having a record of how I generated a key data file, and spending multiple days trying to recreate it.
-To make my every-day life easier - and so I can focus on the more interesting problems in data science! - I built data traffic control, a python package for data management magic.

-Data traffic control solves 3 common problems & annoyances in interacting with data:

- 1. Keeping track of finicky filepaths and filenames
- 2. Having to look up data format read and write methods... over and over again...
- 3. Guessing at how I generated a data file, and spending days trying to re-create it

-Do you also have these frustrations?
-Data traffic control is here to help!
-Let me give you a tour!

-As data scientists, we have a different relationship with our code than most software engineers.
-We don't just build software- we talk in code.
-We
-We don't just write code to build software- we write code to ask questions, test a hypothesis, and see the result.
-And like any other scientist, the speed and ease with which we can ask our questions and get our answers makes a big difference!

-A filepath isn't just something we set once and it's done- it's something we have to remember and re-type every day to access that latest version of processed data.
-We're constantly accessing and re-accessing data files from multiple environments - not only programatically in our code but also interactively
-We spend a lot of time coding interactively- in Jupyter or IPython

-For example,
+One of my least favorite things to do in my job as a Data Scientist is to open data files.
+I open data files dozens of times a day- to check on model results, modify configs, and view log files.
+And yet for being such a common task, it always fills me with a small amount of disgruntlement.

-Say I just trained a model, and after taking a look at the results, I want to open it up and see what hyperparameters it landed on.
-To access that file, I would open up `IPython` and type the following:
+Let's look at an example.
+Let's say I just trained a model, which I saved to the filesystem as a .pkl.
+I want to open it up and see what hyper-parameters it landed on.
+To access that file, I would open up IPython and type the following:

 ```python
 import pickle
 data_dir = '/cluster/dataset/tenant/projects/my_project'
 with open(data_dir+'models/2021-03-01_16-55-32.pkl', 'rb+') as f:
     model = pickle.load(f)

 ```

-That's 163 characters to type!
-Not to mention the annoyance of having to look up the time stamp of the lastest model filename.
+That's 163 characters to type, just to take a open a file!
+Not to mention the annoyance of having to look up the time stamp of the latest model filename, and the frustration of remembering _"Does pickle use `r` mode, or `rb`, or `rb+` ...?"_ That is one snippet of code I am _not_ happy about writing and re-writing multiple times every day.

+I didn't become a computer scientist to memorize long tedious strings- I became a computer scientist to automate all the things!
+That's why I built data traffic control- a python library that makes it painless to access and open all of your data files.

 Here's what the same code looks like in data traffic control: